paul-chiggy/demo-e2e-testing-with-cypress/README.md

-# demo-cypress-ui
+# demo-e2e-testing-with-cypress

-Demo project with Cypress for UI test automation.
+Demo project with Cypress for end-to-end testing.

 ## Intro